EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

 Perform this task on LON-CL1.

 1. Open **Terminal**.
 1. In Terminal, ensure **PowerShell 7.x.y** is shown at the top.
-List the commands of the module PnP.PowerShell.
+Import the modules.

     ````powershell
+    Import-Module ExchangeOnlineManagement, Microsoft.Graph, PnP.PowerShell
+    Import-Module MicrosoftTeams
+    `````

+    This may take some minutes.

+1. List the commands of the module **PnP.PowerShell**.

+    ````powershell
     Get-Command -Module PnP.PowerShell
     ````

-1. List the commands of the module MicrosoftTeams.
+1. List the commands of the module **MicrosoftTeams**.

     ````powershell
     Get-Command -Module MicrosoftTeams
     ````

-1. List the commands of the module Microsoft.Graph.
+1. List the commands of the module **Microsoft.Graph.Users**.

     ````powershell
     Get-Command -Module Microsoft.Graph.Users
     ````

 1. In Terminal, click the down chevron and **Windows PowerShell**.
 1. Ensure **Windows Powershell** is shown at the top.
+Import modules.

+    ````powershell
+    Import-Module ExchangeOnlineManagement, Microsoft.Graph
+    Import-Module Microsoft.Online.PowerShell
+    Import-Module MicrosoftTeams
+    ````

-List the commands of the module Microsoft.Online.SharePoint.PowerShell.
+1. List the commands of the module Microsoft.Online.SharePoint.PowerShell.

     ````powershell
     Get-Command -Module Microsoft.Online.SharePoint.PowerShell